How to create more peace for your dog and yourself — without force, blame, or constant stress

 • Training

-• Advice from others
+• Advice from other people

-• Routines and management
+• Different routines and management strategies

 • I don’t know what to do anymore